luqh357/DkS-Diagonal-Loading/README.md

 Description
 -----------
 The implementation of the AAAI 2025 paper "Densest k-Subgraph Mining via a Provably Tight Relaxation" and its extended version ["On Densest k-Subgraph Mining and Diagonal Loading"](https://arxiv.org/pdf/2410.07388).
-This demo apply proposed algorithms to the Facebook dataset with various values of k.
+This demo applies the proposed algorithms to the Facebook dataset with various values of k.

 Instruction